yoanmalie/d8-theming-guide/README.md

 	base theme: classy

 The line above gives you the power to extend from a base theme.
+This line can be found in both `bartik.info.yml` and  `seven.info.yml`, since these two core themes extend **Classy**.

 ##### *.info.yml